Butterfly Life Cycle Craft

 Here are some interesting monarch butterfly facts you can share with kids when you make this craft!

-- Monarchs only lay one egg (not in clusters) but a female monarch can lay up to 400 eggs
+- Monarchs only lay one egg on a leaf spot (not in clusters).
+But a female monarch can lay up to 400 eggs.

 - A monarch is an egg for usually 3-4 days